 For years Google has supported non-profit organisations in the US by providing free access to its powerful Google Apps system (now called Google Suite).
-UK charities used to be excluded but in December 2013 White Fuse used change.org to petition Google to offer Google Apps free to UK charities.
+Google Suite is a modern suite of software used by many charities.
+UK charities used to be excluded from Google's free scheme but in December 2013 White Fuse used change.org to petition Google to offer Google Apps free to UK charities.
 We got a really encouraging direct response from Google UK and since 2014 it's been available here too.

 Even better, the consolidated Google for Nonprofits scheme now also includes grants for advertising using Google Adwords (now called AdGrants).
 This free advertising was previously available separately under the Google Grants scheme.

 How to get free access to the Google for Nonprofits scheme

 You can check your eligibility on the Google for Nonprofits site (or see below).
 You then complete an online application and await approval.
 Once approved you can start rolling out the system for your organisation.

 Google provides the following eligibility guidance:

 To be eligible for the Google for Nonprofits programme, organisations must: